Celtics Chase Second Straight NBA Title In Playoff Field Led By Thunder, Cavs - UrduPoint

 "We're grittier than I thought in the beginning," Atkinson said of a team anchored by guards Donovan Mitchell and Darius Garland.
 "There's the rhetoric that we're skilled and move the ball and play good offense and that's good -- but we have a toughness about us."

+The Thunder will play the Memphis Grizzlies, who beat Dallas comfortably in Friday's play-in game while Cleveland meet the Miami Heat who upset Atlanta in the Eastern play-in.

-As the Thunder and Cavaliers awaited the outcomes of Friday's final play-in games to learn their first-round opponents, the resurgent Los Angeles Lakers prepared to launch their first-round series against the Minnesota Timberwolves on Saturday.
+While those games settled the final bracket, the resurgent Los Angeles Lakers prepared to launch their first-round series against the Minnesota Timberwolves on Saturday.

 With first-year coach JJ Redick at the helm and Slovenian star Luka Doncic providing all the Lakers expected when they nabbed him in a stunning mid-season trade, 40-year-old Lakers superstar LeBron James is again a title contender.